JJB Sports: Marketing

 JJB Sports launched their shopping site, JJB Sports Store, with a view to expanding their market.
 The majority shareholder of JJB Sports Plc was Dave Whelan, but his 99% stake was sold off.
 JJB no longer operated the famous "Soccerdomes", nor any gyms or Fitness Clubs outside Ireland.
 Also, because of Dave Whelan's purchase of the Fitness Club, and founding of DW Sports Fitness in September 2009, JJB has lost its association with Wigan Athletic FC and Wigan Warriors RLFC.

-The stadium previously sponsored by the company has since been renamed the DW Sports Stadium.
+The stadium previously sponsored by the company has since been renamed the DW Sports Stadium, later the Brick Community Stadium.

 On 7 September 2011, JJB Sports launched a new major marketing campaign entitled "Ready?".
 The campaign involves prime time television advertising, national press coverage, in store promotions, and online competitions.
 The Ready campaign was JJB Sport's first appearance on television for over four years, and represented the company's desire to become profitable again.